charles-vj/cookinator/README.md

 # cookinator
-simple recipe finder app with a fancy name
+simple recipe finder app with a fancy name.